jonbro/tdm-manual/README.md

 Hold Record, then hold pattern, then press a button 1-16 to copy the current pattern to a new pattern.

+### Erase Pattern

+Hold Esc, then hold pattern.
+The pattern will be erased after a countdown.

 ## Recording Patterns

 ![write](https://user-images.githubusercontent.com/1597/169668262-6371d1e9-344a-4a2b-99ea-440e1cf02921.png)